shanf2/BackyardBuddies/README.md

 # BackyardBuddies
 Backyard Buddies Capstone Project

-You will need to run:
+If this is your first tim running, you will need to run these commands in the python terminal:
   - pip install django
   - pip install django-crispy-forms